contains the active ingredient D-penicillamine

 cystinuria (a condition which can result in kidney stones).

-Ask your doctor if you have any questions about why D-PENAMINE has been prescribed for you.
+Ask your doctor if you have any questions about why D-PENAMINE has been prescribed

 Your doctor may have prescribed D-PENAMINE for another reason.